sandalgupta22/Snake-Water-Gun-Game/README.md

 ## Rules Of The Game :

-*Single player can play this game with the computer.
+* Single player can play this game with the computer.
-*You have to type "S" for snake "W" for water and "G" for gun
+* You have to type "S" for snake "W" for water and "G" for gun.
+* You can play ten matches and at last you get wins that you get out of 10.